Welcome; this article will explain how crypto trading, earning, income, and gain are taxed.

 How much USD will I owe in tax?

-In US this is dependent on your tax bracket and if you hold your crypto for a long-term or a short term.
+In the US, this depends on your tax bracket and if you hold your crypto for a long-term or short term.

 Read more about long-term and short-term capital gains below.

 Short term VS Long term capital gains

 You separately report short-term and long-term capital gains on your tax return via IRS Form 8949.

 A short-term gain occurs when you buy, sell, or exchange a crypto asset within one year.
 Short-term gains are subject to your marginal tax rate — that’s the rate you pay on your income.